aboutyou/docker_dnsmasq/README.md

 DNSmasq gets configured via environment variables

-* `DNSMASQ_FORWARD` to specify the first DNS Server which is asked when DNSmasq can't resolve a request, other DNS forward server are found in `/etc/resolv.conf`
+* `DNSMASQ_FORWARD` to specify the first DNS Server which is asked when DNSmasq can't resolve a request, other DNS forward server are found in `/etc/resolv.conf` (Default is `1.1.1.1`)
 * `DNSMASQ_RULES` to specify DNS entries to add to DNSmasq in one line.
 Syntax is `a.test.com=1.2.3.4,b.test.com=1.2.3.5`
 * `DNSMASQ_RULES_FILE` to specify a file for host entries.